-- From time to time, hide a little treat in the mailbox: fruit snacks, a chocolate heart, a quarter, or a trinket such as a Valentine pencil.
+- From time to time, hide a treat in the mailbox: fruit snacks, a chocolate heart, a quarter, or a trinket such as a Valentine pencil.

 More Resources & Links

-What special things do you do to encourage sibling love at Valentine’s Day?
+Will you make Valentine mailboxes?
+If not, what special things do you do to encourage sibling love at Valentine’s Day?

 February 8th, 2010 — Encouragement